Pink Cajun Seasoning Blend

 • It contains no iodine.

 No pink salt?
 You can certainly use regular sodium chloride (sea salt or white table salt).
-Whether it comes from the sea or mined from the earth, the choice is up to your personal preference.
+Whether it comes from the sea or is mined from the earth, the choice is up to your personal preference.

 Layers Of Flavor